andrenajuric/README-generator/README.md

   ## Contact Info

-  You may email me or connect with me via GitHub if you have any questions.
+  You may contact me via email or GitHub if you have any questions.

   * Email: ajuric.uw@gmail.com.
   * GitHub: andrenajuric.